j-d-b/tas-server/README.md

 ```

 ## Usage
-To use the `tas-server`, the database must be prepared (with the necessary tables) and the server started.
+To use the `tas-server`, the SQL Server database must be prepared (with the necessary tables) and the server started.
 The GraphQL API can then be queried.

 The database can be initialized with scripts in `lib/data/setup-scripts/` (used in the yarn scripts below)